amartya-pandey/financial-document-classifier/README.md

 # Financial Document Classifier

 ## Project Overview
 The **Financial Document Classifier** is a machine learning-based tool designed to help finance analysts automatically classify financial documents into categories such as financial reports, market analysis, investment summaries, and more.
-By leveraging NLP and machine learning techniques, the classifier processes various document types (e.g., PDF, DOCX, PPTX, TXT) to streamline the categorization of financial data, enabling analysts to focus on more strategic tasks.
+By leveraging NLP and machine learning techniques, the classifier processes various document types (e.g., PDF, PPTX, TXT) to streamline the categorization of financial data, enabling analysts to focus on more strategic tasks.

 ### Key Features:
 - **Document Classification**: Classifies financial documents into predefined categories.
 - **Data Preprocessing**: Text cleaning, tokenization, stopword removal, stemming, and n-gram extraction.
 - **Model Training**: Decision Tree Classifier is used to train the model on preprocessed data.
+- **Self-bootstraping**: The model trains iteratively based on user feedback.
 - **Model Evaluation**: Includes evaluation metrics like accuracy, precision, recall, F1-score, and confusion matrix visualization.
 - **Web Interface**: An easy-to-use Flask web app for uploading and classifying documents.

 ## Features
 - **Document Types Supported**:
     - PDFs
-    - Word Documents (DOCX)
     - PowerPoint Presentations (PPTX)
     - Plain Text Files (TXT)
 - **Preprocessing**: Tokenization, stopword removal, stemming, and TF-IDF vectorization.